eccomaggio/art_cats/README.md

 To do:

+- fix headers when you add first record
+- add fixed min lengths to input boxes so they don't jump around when filled with long records

-- add in validation (but how to deal with jumping between records?): ">> Choose" / isbn / notify / hold for /
+- DONE - add in validation (but how to deal with jumping between records?): ">> Choose" / isbn / notify / hold for /
 - DONE: fix double "first select..." in follower inputs
 - DONE: table view should read 'add a record...'
 - DONE: make window title reflect name of the actual file being saved to